-- The City's assets and deferred outflows exceeded its liabilities and deferred inflows (net position) by \$1.6 million at September 30, 2023, an increase of \$528 thousand from September 30, 2022.
-Of this amount, \$340 thousand is unrestricted and available to cover future expenses and obligations of the City. - The City's total revenues were \$1.6 million, compared to \$1.1 million in the prior year.
-The City received a grant for drainage improvements from the Texas Department of Agriculture and utilized a portion of the American Rescue Plan grant funds. - The City's expenses were \$1.1 million, compared to \$926 thousand in the prior year.
-The increase was primarily related to increased personnel and new pension benefits. - The General Fund reported a fund balance of \$269 thousand at the end of the fiscal year which was a decrease of \$7 thousand from the previous fiscal year.
+- The City's assets and deferred outflows exceeded its liabilities and deferred inflows (net position) by \$1.9 million at September 30, 2024, an increase of \$346 thousand from September 30, 2023.
+Of this amount, \$421 thousand is unrestricted and available to cover future expenses and obligations of the City. - The City's total revenues were \$1.4 million, compared to \$1.6 million in the prior year.
+The City received a grant for drainage improvements from the Texas Department of Agriculture in the prior year and utilized more of the American Rescue Plan grant funds in the current year. - The City's expenses were \$1 million, compared to \$1.1 million in the prior year. - The General Fund reported a fund balance of \$331 thousand at the end of the fiscal year which was an increase of \$62 thousand from the previous fiscal year.